knuesel/callisto/docs/Tutorial.md

 #render(1)
 ```

 We can also select cells by "label": Code cells can start with a **header** that defines metadata, and this can be used to specify a cell label.
-A header line is a line of the form `#| key: value`.
+A header line is a line of the form `#| key: value` (this pattern can be configured).
 Consider for example this cell source:

 ```python
 #| label: plot3